Carnival of Aalst

 The Carnival of Aalst (Aalst Carnaval, Brabantian: Oilsjt Carnaval) is an annual three-day event in Aalst, East Flanders, Belgium.
 The carnival is celebrated in the days preceding Ash Wednesday.
 It is mainly a street happening; the celebrants dance on the town squares and visit café after café.

-The carnival was recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2010, but was removed in 2019 amid controversy over the use of antisemitic stereotypes during the carnival and in its promotional materials, in addition to previous controversies.
+The carnival was recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2010, but was removed in 2019 amid controversy over the use of antisemitic stereotypes in the carnival parade, in addition to previous controversies.
 It was the first time anything was removed from UNESCO's Intangible Heritage of Humanity list.

 History

 The Carnival of Aalst has its origin in the Middle Ages.
 Cavalcades were held since 1851, yet without organisation by the city council.
 Only the events starting from 1923 are counted as official editions, as that was when Aalst city council began to organise the parade.

 In 2010, the Carnival of Aalst was recognised as one of the Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
 In December 2019, the mayor of Aalst, Christoph D'Haese (N-VA), applied to UNESCO to have his city's carnival removed from the Representative List of the Intangible Cultural Heritage of Humanity, pre-empting its expected removal for ongoing use of antisemitic stereotypes.
 On 13 December 2019, UNESCO withdrew its recognition of Aalst Carnival as part of the cultural heritage of humanity.